Irene Roberts (Home and Away): Reception

 For her portrayal of Irene, McGranger was nominated for "Best Supporting Actress" and Irene for "Biggest Laugh in Soap" at the 1997 Inside Soap Awards.
 At the 2007 Inside Soap Awards she was nominated in the category of "Funniest Performance" for her portrayal.
 Irene and Leah's friendship won the 2015 TV Week and Soap Extra #OMGAward for Best BFFs.
 In August 2017, McGranger was longlisted for Best Daytime Star at the Inside Soap Awards.
 She made the viewer-voted shortlist, but lost out to Lorna Laidlaw, who portrays Mrs Tembe in Doctors.
 In 2023, McGranger received a nomination for the Logie Award for Most Popular Actress.
 Two years later, she won both the Gold Logie Award for Most Popular Personality on Australian Television and Best Lead Actress in a Drama.
+Also in 2025, McGranger received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.
+McGranger was longlisted for Best Exit at the 2026 Inside Soap Awards, while "Irene's Alzheimer's diagnosis" was listed for Best Storyline.

 Describing Phillips' incarnation of Irene, TV Week's Shelley stated "she has all the charm of a blowtorch and a temperament to match.
 She's rude, abusive, insensitive, bloody minded, with a charisma reading of zilch."
 He added that Phillips stole "the mantle of the nastiest bitch on television in Australia" from Cornelia Frances who played fellow character Morag Bellingham.

 The Sydney Morning Herald have referred to Irene as one of the serial's three "legacy characters", along with Alf and Colleen.
 Holy Soap recall Irene's most memorable moment as: "Being attacked by the mad ex-wife of her former lover Ken."
 In Catherine Deveny's book "It's not my fault they print them" described Irene as "the rough diamond with a heart of gold that speaks fluent Aussie cliché."
 She added that there was no need for her to speak so Australian with the use of dialogue such as: "Fair dinkum" and "What the flipping 'eck is goin' on?"